mikolajlubiak/website/content/about.md

 - 🎉 Fun facts: I'm interested in conlangs💬, I know Esperanto💚.
 [I'm not that bad at chess.♟️](https://lichess.org/@/funtoomen) I can solve Rubik's cube quite fast.

-I've been using Linux for about 5/6 years as a daily driver and on several servers.
-I also used OpenBSD as a daily driver and on my NAS for 2 years.
+I've been using Linux for about 5 years as a daily driver and on several servers.
+I also used \*BSD as a daily driver and on my NAS for 2 years.
 I am also interested in cybersecurity and cryptology.
 I managed to take control of the NeuroN Foundation servers: https://web.archive.org/web/20230902084403/http://neuronfoundation.com/
-So I have programming skills as well as quasi-sysadmin and pentester skills.
+So I have programming skills as well as quasi-sysadmin and quasi-pentester skills.

 {{< img src="https://github-readme-stats.vercel.app/api/top-langs?username=mikolajlubiak&show_icons=true&locale=en&layout=compact" alt="My Github stats" >}}